calmm-js/karet-express-boilerplate/README.md

 open http://localhost:3000
 ```

+## Windows

+If you are working on Windows, then you should know that the NPM scripts in
+the [`package.json`](./package.json#L7) are designed to run with Bash.
+If you
+cannot have Bash shell installed for some reason, then you need to port those
+scripts to CMD or something else.
+Note that this project is just a sample.
+You
+will always want to customize the scripts for your particular needs.

 ## With DB

 For full experience you will also need a DB.
 An easy way to get a DB running